 Teachers’ beliefs about teaching and learning can have profound effects as to whether technology is integrated into their lessons.
-Teachers who believe technology can support their work and student learning are more likely to use it than those who view technology as extraneous to good teaching,

-Ertmer, Ottenbreit-Leftwich, Sadik, Sendura (2013) explain that external and internal factors influencing teachers’s beliefs about the use technology in their classroom lessons.
+Teachers who believe technology can support their work and student learning are more likely to use it than those who view technology as extraneous to good teaching.
+Ertmer, Ottenbreit-Leftwich, Sadik, Sendura (2013) explain that external and internal factors influencing teachers’ beliefs about the use technology in their classroom lessons.
 External factors consist of hardware, access and training with new technologies.
-Internal factors pertain to teachers’ overall beliefs as to whether technology would actually enhance their teaching and the learning of their students.
-The researchers claimed that the internal factors were the best predictors as to whether teachers would integrate technology in their teaching.
-Earlier, Ertner (2005) found that if teachers who hold traditional, teacher-centered beliefs about instruction, tend to view technology primarily as a means for content delivery rather than as a tool for student-centered learning, collaboration, or critical thinking.
+Internal factors pertain to teachers’ overall beliefs as to whether technology would actually enhance their teaching and the learning of their students which may be the best predictors as to whether teachers would integrate technology in their teaching.
+Earlier, Ertner (2005) found that teachers hold traditional, teacher-centered beliefs about instruction and tend to view technology primarily as a means for content delivery rather than as a tool for student-centered learning, collaboration, or critical thinking.

 Sung, An and Thomas (2024) examined teachers’ beliefs and self-efficacy toward technology use during the pandemic.
-The researchers discovered that teachers’ beliefs about technology integration were malleable and improved when they received technical support.
+Theydiscovered that teachers’ beliefs about technology integration were malleable and improved when they received technical support.
 They argued that technological support could serve as a crucial catalyst for improving teacher beliefs and the integration of technology in their teaching.

-In a recent study about teacher beliefs and AI, researchers (Prestridge, Fry & Kim, 2025) report that secondary teachers beliefs about AI technologies could be categorized according to five different roles: (1) Serve as an educational supplement by helping teachers generate content with tasks that they typically completed manually; (2) Enrich their teaching by deepening content and encouraging higher-order thinking; (3) Transformative in which AI would change the way students learn and potentially changing the curriculum; (4) Administrative by helping with lesson planning, presentations and organizing teaching resources; (5) Subversive role in which AI diminished student learning by leading to plagiarism, reduction in critical thinking and diminishment of a teacher’s role as subject leader.
+In a recent study about teacher beliefs and AI, researchers (Prestridge, Fry & Kim, 2025) report that secondary teachers beliefs about AI technologies could be categorized according to five different roles: (1) Serve as an educational supplement; (2) Enrich their teaching by encouraging higher-order thinking; (3) Transformative in the way students learn and change the curriculum; (4) Administrative by helping with teaching resources; (5) Subversive in that AI diminishes student learning by leading to plagiarism, reduction in critical thinking and diminishment of a teacher’s role as subject leader.
 These researchers found that teachers with limited AI classroom experience were more likely to believe AI use could be negative and interfere with learning, whereas more experience embraced its transformational potential in classroom pedagogy.

-Teachers’ beliefs about technology integration is critical in shaping their classroom practices with AI.
-The research suggests that teachers with rich understandings of how to use new technologies are more likely to use it in their teaching.
-Less experienced and knowledgeable teachers tend to view technology as supporting existing classroom patterns and structures but they are far less aware of its potential for pedagogical reform.

-Purpose of Study
+Purpose and Inquiries

 We investigated teacher candidates’ beliefs about using Google’s NotebookLM in their teaching.
-The significance of the study was that it explored our candidates’ perceptions about the fast growing landscape of AI technology, and the perceptions and beliefs identified here would help in our preparation of other candidates as they learn to teach in today’s schools.
-Our research questions were aimed to understand our candidates’ perspectives about the following questions:
+Our research inquiry questions were:

 What were the teachers’ initial responses to NotebookLM?